hanzoai/agency/LLM.md

   - `/case-study-v1/:id`: Alternative route using the original version
   - Each page has a toggle to switch between versions

-### Case Study Page Versioning v2
+### Case Study Page Consolidation
+- **Issue**: Multiple versions of case study pages causing confusion and maintenance overhead
-- **Issue**: Need a third case study design that better matches the project brand aesthetic
+- **Resolution**: Consolidated to a single, modern case study page design (V3)
-- **Resolution**: Created CaseStudyV3 component based on a more modern, streamlined design
-- **Files Added/Updated**:
+- **Files Updated/Removed**:
-  - `src/pages/CaseStudyV3.tsx`: New component with modern gallery-style layout
-  - `App.tsx`: Updated to make V3 the default while keeping V1 and V2 accessible
+  - Removed `src/pages/CaseStudyV1.tsx` and `src/pages/CaseStudyV2.tsx`
-  - Updated V1 and V2 components to include toggles for all versions
+  - Updated `src/pages/CaseStudyV3.tsx` to remove version toggles
+  - Updated `App.tsx` to import CaseStudyV3 as CaseStudy and remove other version routes
-- **Updated Routing Structure**:
+- **Simplified Routing Structure**:
-  - `/case-study/:id`: Now uses the new V3 component
-  - `/case-study-v1/:id`: Alternative route using the original version
-  - `/case-study-v2/:id`: Alternative route using the V2 component
+  - Single route `/case-study/:id` using the modern V3 design
-  - All pages include toggles to switch between all three versions

 ### Case Study Image Path Fixes
 - **Issue**: Broken images on the landing page in case study sections for Trillerfest and Unikoin Gold